 - Mobilizing support for anti-hunger efforts;

-- Training and empowering under- and unemployed individuals to fill needed positions within the food service industry;
+- Training and empowering under- and unemployed individuals to fill needed positions within the food service, warehousing/logistics and agricultural industries;

 - And developing and implementing statewide nutrition programs to assist low-income families, individuals and children.